Ornament Iced Sugar Cookies

 Once that hardens, use the border royal icing to draw additional lines and dots on the ornaments and finish off with colored dragees!

 I won’t lie, these take a little bit of time, but the result is stunning!
 Enjoy your holiday!

-Total Time: 4 hours 30 minutes (incl 3 hours fridge)
+Total Time: 1 hour & 30 minutes plus chill time 3 hours

 Make the cookies and royal icing per the recipes.
 Review the Royal Icing Tutorial to understand “border” and “flood” consistencies.

 Divide Royal Icing among 3 bowls: 3 cups (540 grams) in the first, 1½ cups (270 grams) in the second, and 1½ cups (270 grams) in the third.
 Cover bowls with a damp paper towel or kitchen towel to keep icing from drying out.

 To the first bowl (3 cups), add water, 1 teaspoon at a time, until border consistency is reached.
 Place 1 cup in a pastry bag fitted with a very small round piping tip (Wilton No. 1).
 To the remaining 2 cups, add water, 1 teaspoon at a time, until flood consistency is reached.
 Place in a pastry bag or a small piping bottle (if using) fitted with small round piping tip (Wilton No. 3).